Love and money are alike; they’re both a combustible mix. The devastation...

 It’s helpful if students can make money in the holidays and even while they are at uni.
 Go with them to local cafes and bars to see if they can get work as waiters, or in local shops as extra help in the holidays.
 Also help them look for work at university.

 Some places have psychology departments that pay students to take tests.
 Others offer work to students to contact alumni for donations.
-There’s also other part-time work that students could get for themselves…in fact there are 41 in this article!

 8. Show them where the freebies are